VIDA-NYU/reprozip-examples/digits-sklearn-opencv/README.md

 To run this experiment without ReproZip, you will need to first install [scikit-learn](http://scikit-learn.org/) and [OpenCV 3.0.0](http://opencv.org/), and then run each script with Python, in the aforementioned order.

+If you are using the Vagrant machine provided by this repository, run the following:

+    $ vagrant ssh
+    $ workon digits-sklearn-opencv
+    $ cd reprozip-examples/digits-sklearn-opencv/
+    $ python generateClassifier.py
+    $ python performRecognition.py

 ReproZip Package
 ----------------